ElieAzeraf/elieazeraf.github.io/_teaching/2019-tp-intro-stats-ensae.md

 location: "Paris, France"
 ---

-L3 Course at ENSAE Paris, one of the top statistic school in France, as a practical work supervisor. <br />
+L3 Course at ENSAE Paris, one of the top statistic school in France, as a teaching assitant. <br />
 Course [link](https://www.ensae.fr/en/courses/introduction-to-statistics/).